teserakt-io/e4-doc/content/getting-started/go/1-basic-app.md

 	if !token.WaitTimeout(1 * time.Second) {
 		panic(fmt.Sprintf("failed to mqtt subscribe: %v\n", token.Error()))
 	}
-	fmt.Printf("subscribed to peer topic %s\n", peerTopic)
+	fmt.Printf("> subscribed to peer topic %s\n", peerTopic)

-	// 4 - Wait for user input on stdin and publish messages
+	// 4.
+Wait for user input on stdin, so user can type in a message and press enter.
-	// on mqtt topic `/e4go/demo/<clientID>/messages` once user press the enter key. publishTopic := fmt.Sprintf("/e4go/demo/%s/messages", clientName)
+	// Messages will then be publish on a MQTT topic /e4go/demo/<clientID>/messages. publishTopic := fmt.Sprintf("/e4go/demo/%s/messages", clientName)
-	fmt.Printf("type anything and press enter to send the message to %s:\n", publishTopic) scanner := bufio.NewScanner(os.Stdin)
+	fmt.Printf("> type anything and press enter to send the message to %s:\n", publishTopic) scanner := bufio.NewScanner(os.Stdin)
 	for scanner.Scan() {
 		message := scanner.Text()